react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 A new `String` will be the result of element headerClasses.

 ## column.style - [Object | Function]
-It's availabe to have custom style on table column:
+It's available to have custom style on table column:

 ```js
 {